 - Ask to room-in with your baby at the hospital.
 Sleeping in the same room will give you more time to get to know one another.

-- Once you get home, spend as much time as possible with your baby by wearing her in a sling or carrier, rocking her on your lap, or singing her a song.
+- Once you get home, spend as much time as possible with your baby by wearing them in a sling or carrier, rocking them on your lap, or singing them a song.
 Your voice and touch can be very comforting.

 - Try giving your baby a gentle massage.
 Research has found that massage can not only improve the relationship between parent and baby, but it also can relieve stress in premature infants and ease postpartum depression in the mother.
 To learn how to massage your baby the right way, get a video, read a book, or take a class at a local hospital.